mustafahafidi/QC-to-LH/README.md

 ## Roadmap / Timeline :calendar:

-- Study automatic translation of GHC properties to Liquidhaskell proofs
+### Study automatic translation of GHC properties to Liquidhaskell proofs
-- Design the tool and implement it
-- Write paper/thesis describing the whole work (can happen in parallel to the work)
-- Defend thesis (mid-end of July 2020)

-#### Currently Doing :hammer:

 - :heavy_check_mark: Find a simple library that uses quickcheck to take into consideration (smaller than xmonad)~~ -> **Data.CircularList**
 - :heavy_check_mark: Get familiar with LH to parse the codebase
 - :heavy_check_mark: Transform not very deep test properties to formal proofs with LiquidHaskell
-- [...]
-Find patterns to implement --> light properties like `prop_empty, prop_isEmpty, prop_size, prop_focus` get proved automatically with no additional equational reasoning, and `prop_list, prop_rot` by assumption on some refined types
+- :heavy_check_mark: Find patterns to implement --> light properties like `prop_empty, prop_isEmpty, prop_size, prop_focus` get proved automatically with no additional equational reasoning, and `prop_list, prop_rot` by assumption on some refined types.
+Added multiple properties with proofs.
+- [..]
+Do the induction for the properties ignored
+- [..]
+Apply everything on the examples of quickcheck (github)
+- [..]
+Make a report/table on the proofs done until now

+- [..]
+Add more examples to try the tool on

+### Design the tool and implement it

+### Write paper/thesis describing the whole work (can happen in parallel to the work)

+### Defend thesis (mid-end of July 2020)

+#### Currently Doing :hammer:

 ## Usage